 Selected applicants will be invited to attend a PREA audit certification training.
 Each training class is 40 hours, Monday through Friday, generally 8:00 a.m. to 5:00 p.m.
 All travel, lodging, and meal costs associated with attending the PREA audit certification training are the responsibility of the applicant.
 There is no fee associated with attending or participating in the training course itself.

-In the event that there are more applicants for each training event than seats available, invitations will be issued to develop and enhance a broad and diverse pool of certified auditors with consideration given to factors such as: geographic location, auditor availability, professional qualifications, and which set of PREA standards/type of facility the applicant will be certified to audit.
+In the event that there are more applicants for each training event than seats available, invitations will be issued to develop and enhance a broad and diverse pool of certified auditors with consideration given to factors such as: geographic location, auditor availability, professional qualifications, and which set of PREA standards/type of facility each applicant will be certified to audit.

 Notice of Federal Funding and Federal Disclaimer – This Web site is funded in part through a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this Web site (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).